HGX-Team/hypergraphx/README.md

 <img src="images/hypergraph.png" width="350" title="Hypergraph example">

 ## Library highlights
-* HGX allows to store higher-order data as hypergraphs and to convert them to bipartite networks, maximal simplicial complexes, higher-order line graphs, dual hypergraphs, and clique-expansion graphs.
+* HGX allows to store **higher-order data** as **hypergraphs** and to **convert** them to bipartite networks, maximal simplicial complexes, higher-order line graphs, dual hypergraphs, and clique-expansion graphs.
-* It provides simple tools to characterize basic node and hyperedge statistics, such as hyperdegree distributions, correlations and assortativity, at the level of the whole higher-order network and of the individual nodes.
+* It provides simple tools to characterize basic **node and hyperedge statistics**, such as hyperdegree distributions, correlations and assortativity, at the level of the whole higher-order network and of the individual nodes.
-* Our library provides a variety of higher-order centrality measures for nodes and hyperedges, based on participation in different subhypergraphs, on spectral approaches, and on shortest paths and betweenness flows.
+* Our library provides a variety of **higher-order centrality measures** for nodes and hyperedges, based on participation in different subhypergraphs, on spectral approaches, and on shortest paths and betweenness flows.
-* HGX implements higher-order motif analysis.
+* HGX implements **higher-order motif analysis**.
 It also provides an approximated algorithm for motif analysis based on hyperedge sampling, able to speed up computations by orders of magnitudes with only a minimal compromise in accuracy.
-* Our library provides spectral method to recover hard communities, generative models to extract overlapping communities and to infer hyperedges, methods to capture assortative and disassortative community structure and core-periphery organization in higher-order systems.
+* Our library provides spectral method to recover **hard communities**, generative models to extract **overlapping communities** and to **infer hyperedges**, methods to capture **assortative and disassortative community structure** and **core-periphery organization** in higher-order systems.
-* We implement a variety of different tools to filter the most informative higher-order interactions, based on extracting statistically validated hypergraphs and identifying significant maximally interacting node groups.
+* We implement a variety of different tools to **filter** the most informative higher-order interactions, based on extracting statistically validated hypergraphs and identifying significant maximally interacting node groups.
-* HGX offers a synthetic hypergraph samplers library, implementing various models such as Erdős-Rényi, scale-free, configuration and community-based models.
+* HGX offers a **synthetic hypergraph samplers library**, implementing various models such as Erdős-Rényi, scale-free, configuration and community-based models.
 It also includes a higher-order activity-driven model for temporal group interactions.
-* We provide functions to simulate and analyze several dynamical process on higher-order networks, including synchronization, social contagion and random walks.
+* We provide functions to simulate and analyze several **dynamical process on higher-order networks**, including synchronization, social contagion and random walks.
 * HGX is highly flexible.
-It allows to store and analyze hypergraphs with a rich set of features associated with hyperedges, including interactions of different intensity, directions, sign, that vary in time or belong to different layers of a multiplex system.
+It allows to store and analyze hypergraphs with a **rich set of features associated with hyperedges**, including interactions of different intensity, directions, sign, that vary in time or belong to different layers of a multiplex system.
-* The adoption of higher-order networks is rapidly increasing, and the development of standard tools to visualize them is still in progress.
-Our library provides different visualization tools to gain visual insights into the higher-order organization of real-world systems.
+* Our library provides different **visualization tools** to gain visual insights into the higher-order organization of real-world systems.

 ## Quick start